Carry Trade Strategy — What Is It? (Backtest)

 Carry trade currency pairs

-The carry trade strategy is most popular in forex trading, where it involves buying a currency pair with high-interest rate spreads — the base currency has a high-interest rate.
 In contrast, the quoted currency has a low-interest rate.
 For a long time, carry trades involved currencies like the Australian dollar or New Zealand dollar with the Japanese yen, as the interest rate spreads of these currency pairs are very high.

 Carry trade forex example

-The first step in making a profitable carry trade is to find a currency that offers a high-interest rate and one that provides a low rate.
-What you need to do is to find and match the currencies with the highest and lowest yields.
+You need to find and match the currencies with the highest and lowest yields.
 New Zealand and Australia often have the highest yields, while Japan has the lowest.
-Since currencies are traded in pairs, all you need to do to make a currency carry trade is to buy AUD/JPY or NZD/JPY through a forex broker.
+Since currencies are traded in pairs, all you need to do to make a currency carry trade is buy AUD/JPY or NZD/JPY through a forex broker.

 Carry trade interest rates

-Since the carry trade strategy involves borrowing from a lower interest rate currency and to fund purchasing a currency that provides a higher rate, interest rates play a key role in the strategy.
-The strategy aims to capture the difference between the rates, which can be substantial depending on the amount of leverage used.
+Since the carry trade strategy involves borrowing from a lower interest rate currency to fund purchasing a currency that provides a higher rate, interest rates play a key role in the strategy.
+The strategy aims to capture the difference between the rates, which can be substantial depending on the leverage used.

-What happens is that the central banks of funding currency countries, such as the Bank of Japan (BoJ) and the US Fed, often engaged in aggressive monetary stimulus, which results in low-interest rates.
 In their aim to kick-start growth during a recession, these central banks will use monetary policy to lower interest rates, creating opportunities for speculators who borrow the money with the hope to unwind their short positions before the rates increase.

 Investors borrow the funding currency by shorting the currency and taking long positions in the asset currency, which has a higher interest rate.
 However, note that interest rates can be changed at any time, so you should stay on top of these rates by visiting the websites of the respective central banks.
 You can also get data from financial websites that regularly update the interest rates for the most liquid currencies in the world.